 Pavement Injury Claim Glasgow

-If those responsible do not maintain a street or pavement, it can become a hazard to the public.
+If those responsible do not maintain public places like streets or pavements, such as a local council, it can become a hazard to the public.
 Broken slabs and potholes can cause falls.
 Trips can be caused by an uneven walking surface where some slabs are raised much higher than the others.
 A member of the public could slip and be injured if mud, leaves and debris are allowed to build up on a street.
+A pavement injury could seem innocuous, but slipping, tripping or falling awkwardly could have serious ramifications to your health and mobility.

 In most of these cases, a fall in the street will result in cuts, grazes and bruises.
 However, there is the potential for much more severe injuries such as broken bones, hip injuries and even head injuries.
 While some people may recover quickly, some injuries have painful and long lasting consequences.
 An injury may require corrective surgery and may cause a great deal of pain.
 Some injuries have a long convalescent period and may lead to a patient missing a lot of work or even being unable to return to their original job.